 Lab grown diamonds have identical physical, chemical, and optical makeup as mined diamonds.

 Compared to natural ‘mined’ diamonds of comparable size and quality, lab diamonds can be up to half the cost.

 What Are Lab Grown Diamonds?

-Lab grown or man-made diamonds, also commonly known as engineered or cultured diamonds, are created in controlled laboratories utilising advanced technology that duplicate the conditions under which diamonds would naturally form beneath the Earth’s crust.
-These man-made diamonds are made up of real carbon atoms arranged in the characteristic diamond crystal formation.
-Being made of the same materials they end up with the same chemical and optical properties.
+Lab grown diamonds, also commonly known as engineered or cultured diamonds, are grown in controlled laboratories utilising advanced technology that duplicate the conditions under which diamonds would naturally form beneath the Earth’s crust.
+These lab grown diamonds are made up of real carbon atoms arranged in the characteristic diamond crystal formation.
+Being grown with the same materials they end up with the same chemical and optical properties.

 Parker Diamonds lab grown diamonds are now readily available in a variety of ranges.
 Lab grown diamonds are also available in multiple colours that are considered very rare in for natural diamonds.
 Fancy coloured lab diamonds sell at comparatively reasonable prices compared to their natural coloured diamond counterparts.